Make It Rain

 Cloudburst

 Once the girls heard the cardinals come to life around us, once they saw two land on the fence directly in front of us, they were in.
 “What does a goldfinch sound like?”
 “What about an oriole?”
 “Does a hummingbird make a sound?”
-While we Googled every last question in the fading light, I tried to interject a thing of two about the limits of their quick little tests.
+While we Googled every last question in the fading light, I tried to interject a thing or two about the limits of their quick little tests.
 “Maybe those other species weren’t close by.”
 “Perhaps this was the wrong time of day for them to respond in that way.”
-Maybe this, perhaps that… but at this point they had already crossed over into trying to mimic backyard birdsongs themselves to even hear my prompts.
-At this point, science was bridging a wee bit into art and I knew this wouldn’t be the last time we attempt such an exploration.
+Maybe this, perhaps that… but at this point, they had already crossed over into trying to mimic backyard birdsongs themselves to even hear my prompts.
+At this point, science was bridging a wee bit into art, and I knew this wouldn’t be the last time we attempt such an exploration.

-Here is my question for you: do you realize how close real, honest-to-goodness, publishable scientific inquiry is from this very point?
+Here is my question for you: Do you realize how close real, honest-to-goodness, publishable scientific inquiry is from this very point?
 Once you’ve asked a fascinating question (often by accident) and taken the time to muck about and explore the elements of the investigation, you are so close to real sophistication.
 The sophistication of the process.
-It is at this point you begin to take those “what ifs” and figure out the scope of what you might be able to find out next.
+It is at this point that you begin to take those “what ifs” and figure out the scope of what you might be able to find out next.
 You’re digging into what others have already discovered.
 You are figuring out feasibility.
 You are formalizing.
-Little kids don’t need names for these things to inquire, they just need a guide.
+Little kids don’t need names for these things to inquire; they just need a guide.
 A guide who will stay out of the way.
 A guide willing to intervene minimally and only when needed, but a guide that is curious and kind enough to keep pushing.
 Gently pushing.
 Ask questions to get questions.
 Fewer answers.
 More possibilities.

 Science education begins quite young if you let it.
 Ask the questions.
 Keep asking them.
 Once you get more in return than you give… you’re winning.
 Go ahead, make it rain.